Ipgen: Generate IP Blocks From IP Templates

 Each template may be used only once per (top-level) design

 Each template may be used to generate only once IP block for each top-level design.
 The generated IP block can still be instantiated multiple times from SystemVerilog, including with different SystemVerilog parameters passed to it.
-It is not possible, however, to, for example, use one IP block template to produce two different flash controllers with different template parameters.
+However, it is not possible to use one IP block template to produce two different flash controllers with different template parameters.

 IP templates generally contain code which exports symbols into the global namespace of the design: names of SystemVerilog modules and packages, defines, names of FuseSoC cores, etc. Such names need to be unique for each design, i.e. we cannot have multiple SystemVerilog modules with the same name in one design.
 To produce multiple IP blocks from the same IP template within a top-level design, exported symbols in generated IP blocks must be made “unique” within the design.
 Making symbols unique can be either done manually by the author of the template or automatically.